 Each unexcused absence will negatively affect your final participation attendance mark.
 If a student does not attend class without consulting the instructor at least 1hr before class, they will lose 1% of their Class Participation Grade.
-Students who are frequently absent from class, even when notifying the instructor, may lose 1% of their attendance mark depending on the reasoning for their frequent absence.
+Students who are frequently (more than once a month) absent from class, even when notifying the instructor, may lose 1% of their attendance mark depending on the reasoning for their frequent absence.